NVIDIA DOCA Developer Quick Start Guide

 Configure the host side of the

-tmfifo_net0with a static IP to enable IPv4-based communication to the DPU OS according to the instructions on "Host-side Interface Configuration" in the NVIDIA BlueField DPU BSP document.
+tmfifo_net0with a static IP to enable IPv4-based communication to the BlueField OS according to the instructions on "Host-side Interface Configuration" in the NVIDIA BlueField DPU BSP document.

-Log into the DPU's Ubuntu-based OS by running the following command from the host:
+Log into BlueField's Ubuntu-based OS by running the following command from the host:

 host# ssh ubuntu@192.168.100.2

-At this stage DOCA is installed on the DPU and the host server.
+At this stage DOCA is installed on BlueField and the host server.

-DOCA package assets (e.g., references, tools) are located on the DPU and on the host under
+DOCA package assets (e.g., references, tools) are located on Bluefield and on the host under

 /opt/mellanox/doca/.